evnekdev/spline1d/README.md

 ## 📌 Overview

-Splines is a Rust crate for constructing and evaluating cubic spline interpolations.
+Spline1d is a Rust crate for constructing and evaluating cubic spline interpolations.

 ### Current capabilities:
 - Makima interpolation (fully implemented)